 Accepting these challenges and maintaining their mutual commitment to success, the Atlantic coastal states have adopted this five-year Strategic Plan.
 The states recognize circumstances today make the work of the Commission more important than ever before.
 The Strategic Plan articulates the mission, vision, goals, and objectives needed to accomplish the Commission's mission.
 It serves as the basis for annual action planning, whereby Commissioners identify the highest priority issues and activities to be addressed in the upcoming year.
-With 27 species/species complexes currently managed by the Commission, finite staff time, Commissioner time and funding, as well as a myriad of other factors impacting marine resources (e.g., changing ocean conditions, protected species interactions, offshore energy, and aquaculture), Commissioners recognize the absolute need to prioritize activities, dedicating staff time and resources where they are needed most and addressing less pressing issues as resources allow.
-Efforts will be made to balance the competing needs of stability/predictability in fisheries management and the necessity for adaptability to respond to changing fishery and environmental conditions. streamline management by using multiventation vental potential production of the control of the contro
+With the Commission currently coordinating the management of 27 species/species complexes , finite staff time, Commissioner time and funding, as well as a myriad of other factors impacting marine resources (e.g., ocean conditions, protected species interactions, offshore energy, and aquaculture), Commissioners recognize the absolute need to prioritize activities, dedicating staff time and resources where they are needed most and addressing less pressing issues as resources allow.
+Efforts will be made to balance the competing needs of stability/predictability in fisheries management and the necessity for adaptability to respond to fishery and environmental conditions.
+A key to prioritizing issues and maximizing efficiencies will be working closely with the three East Coast Regional Fishery Management Councils, NOAA Fisheries, US Fish and Wildlife Service and US Geological Survey.